ivantitan/learngit/readme.txt

-git is a version control system git is free software git has a mutable index called stage.
+git is a version control system git is free software git has a mut.... git tracks change git tracks changes of files